aruba/central-python-workflows/detailed_central_device_inventory/README.md

   * State
   * Country
   * Zipcode

+For devices in an MSP account, an additional field called *Account name* would be present indicating the customer in which the device is assigned to.

 This script is just a starting point on the device details that you can get for devices from Aruba Central.
 Please feel free to modify the script to fetch and export additional details that are needed for your specific use-case.
 If you would like to share your modifications with our developer community, please raise a pull request with the modifications in this repository.